chemgymrl/chemgymrl/meeting_notes/meeting_20_06_23.md

 ### Future Work

-- Combustion bench should wait until Reaction and Extract benches are working completely.
-An introductory Combustion bench might be mixing salt and water then heating off the water.
+- Distillation bench should wait until Reaction and Extract benches are working completely.
+An introductory Distillation bench might be mixing salt and water then heating off the water.
 - Sriram should work on outlining a paper for this project.
 This will help us frame the project moving forward.
 Aims to educate the user-base about what is and is not possible in our domain.
 Plots from Reaction bench are also useful to this paper.
 - Implementing RL and how this is done is to be solidified.
   - Which algorithms will work best in our domain?